taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```
 The intellisense for a string is now no longer available.
 Now this is where type assertion comes in, we want to specify that `message.endsWith('d')` is a string.

-Now how do we do this?
+Now, how do we do this?

-Type assertion method 1 (Popular):
+*Type assertion method 1 (Popular)*:

-Prefix the variable with `<string>` then enclose the prefix and variable within brackets.
+Prefix the variable with `<string>`, then enclose the prefix and variable within brackets.

 ```typescript
 // Variable message assumes any type